ashiklom/pecan.book/Database-Synchronization.md

 - DATABASE: the database where the script should write the results.
 The default is `bety`.
 - PG_OPT: additional options to be added to psql (default is nothing).
 - MYSITE: the ID of your site.
 If you have not requested an ID, use 99, which is used for all sites that do not want to share their data (i.e. VM).
 99 is the default.
-- LEVEL: the minimum access-protection level of the data to be dumped (0=private, 4=public).
-The default is level 3.
+- LEVEL: the minimum access-protection level of the data to be dumped (0=private, 1=restricted, 2=internal collaborators, 3=external collaborators, 4=public).
+The default level for exported data is level 3.
+   - note that currently only the traits and yields tables have restrictions on sharing.
+If you share data, records from other (meta-data) tables will be shared.
+If you wish to extend the access_level to other tables please [submit a feature request](https://github.com/pecanproject/bety/issues/new).
 - UNCHECKED: specifies whether unchecked traits and yields be dumped.
 Set to YES (all caps) to dump unchecked data.
 The default is NO.
 - ANONYMOUS: specifies whether all users be anonymized.
 Set to YES (all caps) to keep the original users (**INCLUDING PASSWORD**) in the dump file.
 The default is NO.
 - OUTPUT: the location of where on disk to write the result file.
-The default is ${PWD}/dump.
+The default is `${PWD}/dump`.

 ## Tasks